What is Asthma? Causes, Symptoms and Treatment

 Environmental factors

-Exposure to chemical fumes, such as toxins, allergens, and thirdhand smoke, may also contribute to Asthma symptoms.
+Exposure to chemical fumes, toxins, allergens, and thirdhand smoke can contribute to the development and worsening of asthma symptoms.

 Hygiene hypothesis